 Link to Nancent

-The efficiency of heat pumps compared to traditional HVAC systems is striking.
-Heat pumps can achieve efficiencies of 300% to 400%, meaning that for every unit of electricity consumed, they can deliver three to four units of heating or cooling.
-In contrast, traditional systems typically operate at efficiencies ranging from 70% to 95%, depending on the model and energy source.
+The energy efficiency of heat pumps compared to traditional HVAC systems is quite remarkable.
+Heat pumps can achieve efficiency ratings between 300% and 400%, meaning for every unit of electricity consumed, they can deliver three to four units of either heating or cooling.
+On the other hand, traditional systems generally operate at efficiency levels from 70% to 95%, which varies based on the specific model and energy source.

 Click here to get more.